MGelein/leaves-of-inguri/assets/story.md

 - (Inguri - The Vault) Gain entry to the mighty vault of the temple by finding the three scattered keys in the temple. __Sword__
 - (Inguri - The Walk) Survive the long and dangerous journey that the cultists almost destroyed through their sacrilege __Health +5__
 - (Inguri - The Heart) Bring Inguri back to live by placing the three jewel parts back into her heart __Story__

+## Lore and Worldbuilding
+The gods are dead.
+The elves have not been seen for centuries.
+Magic is all but forgotten, and only remains in the legends of old and the fairytales of children.

+Inguri was the godess of Nature, and was one of the first godesses to be killed in an event which was later dubbed the Godkilling or the cleansing.

+The home of Inguri was called Inguri Forest, a beautiful sacred forest where her most important guardians and wood elves lived close to her in harmony.

+The Fringe was a thriving business town at its height, but dropped into decline as the elves were never heard from again.
+Those that dared to venture into the forest and to the Lost City were either never heard from again, or they came back with horrific tales of the undead.